grace-mugoiri/newsweek.com/README.md

 # thenewsweek
-A basic HTML and CSS project for embedding videos and images.
+A basic website that demonstrates using bootstrap.

 # Prerequisites